r4ppz/research-repo-docs/docs/research_repo_spec.md

   - `GET /api/filters/departments`
   - `GET /api/filters/dates`

-- Teachers see archived papers metadata but cannot download files.
+- Teachers see archived papers metadata but can only download files if they have an ACCEPTED request for non-archived papers.

 - Students see only non-archived papers; download restricted by request status and archive state.
+- Teachers can request non-archived papers (same validation rules as students: paper must exist, not be archived, and unique request per user/paper).

 ---